TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

    :Type:
          integer
    :Value:
-         Pointer to a :code:`sys_language` uid to localize the record into.
+         Value is an uid of the :php:`sys_language` to localize the record into.
-         Basically a localization of a record is making a copy of the record (possibly excluding certain fields defined with :code:`l10n_mode`) but changing relevant fields to point to the right sys language / original language record.
+         Basically a localization of a record is making a copy of the record (possibly excluding certain fields defined with :php:`l10n_mode`) but changing relevant fields to point to the right sys language / original language record.